enstn/pingpangpong/README.md

 # PingPangPong <sup>(non racist edition)</sup>
-This is my trials & error to get some neurons to pingpang some pongs!
+This is my trials & error to get some neurons to pingpang some pongs.

-Inspirated by this [paper](https://www.cell.com/neuron/fulltext/S0896-6273(22)00806-6?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627322008066%3Fshowall%3Dtrue) from [Cortical Labs](https://corticallabs.com/) :shipit:
+Inspired by this 2022 [paper](https://www.cell.com/neuron/fulltext/S0896-6273(22)00806-6?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627322008066%3Fshowall%3Dtrue) from [Cortical Labs](https://corticallabs.com/) :shipit:

+## ToDos
+- [ ] train a classical agent to get a hang
+- [ ] transition from RNN to SNN
+- [ ] transition from PyTorch to BRIAN

+## WannaDos
+- [ ] some scoring animations
+- [ ] rebound sounds!

 > [!CAUTION]
 > Code reviews might lead to subsequent eye bleaching.
-I'm still a noob.
+The author is still a noob.

-## Ideas
-- [ ] some scoring animations
-- [ ] rebound sounds!